U.S. News Rankings

 |Ranking score and category|

-Western Michigan University (WMU) is a public institution located in the city of Kalamazoo, midway between Detroit and Chicago.
-The university offers about 140 undergraduate programs and several master’s degrees as well, including those in the Haworth College of Business, the College of Engineering and Applied Sciences, and the College of Education.
-Graduate students can also enroll in WMU’s health programs, which include highly ranked offerings in speech-language pathology, physician assistance, rehabilitation counseling, and audiology.
+Western Michigan University is located in the city of Kalamazoo, midway between Detroit and Chicago.
+The university offers more than 140 undergraduate programs and many master's degrees as well, including those in the Haworth College of Business, the College of Engineering and Applied Sciences and the College of Education and Human Development.
+Graduate students interested in careers in health can enroll in highly ranked programs training speech-language pathologists, physician assistants, rehabilitation counselors and audiologists.

 |School mission and unique qualities (as provided by the school):|